-Chris Rogers writes, speaks and leads tours on architecture and other aspects of visual culture, informed by thirty years of research and conversations with practitioners.
+Chris Rogers writes and speaks on architecture and other aspects of visual culture, informed by thirty years of research and conversations with practitioners.
 He is the author of three books and a contributor to others, including Lonely Planet's new Experience London guide to the British capital.

-When creating architectural tours for private groups and organisations (which have included the Barbican arts complex in 2019), Chris often works closely with the relevant buildings' architects and occupiers and employs archives and other primary sources.
-He gave a series of talks on architectural memory for the London Festival of Architecture, and delivered the final class of The London Society's Saturday Architecture School that year and opened the Twentieth Centruy Society's spring lecture series in 2020.
+In his architectural advocacy Chris often works closely with architects and occupiers and employs archives and other primary sources.
+He gave a series of talks on architectural memory for the London Festival of Architecture in 2017, delivered the final class of The London Society's Saturday Architecture School that year and opened the Twentieth Centruy Society's spring lecture series in 2020.

-Chris is part of the Almeida theatre’s community of digital writers, who review new productions online, and was invited to contribute essays to 30-Second Paris edited by John Flower (Ivy Press, 2018), The Barbican - Architecture and Light by photographer Alan Ainsworth (Oblique, 2015) and Image and Myth by artist and print-maker Richard Walker (Paul Holberton, 2004).
+Chris is part of the Almeida theatre’s community of digital writers, who review new productions online, and was invited to write essays for 30-Second Paris edited by John Flower (Ivy Press, 2018), The Barbican - Architecture and Light by photographer Alan Ainsworth (Oblique, 2015) and Image and Myth by artist and print-maker Richard Walker (Paul Holberton, 2004).

 Online and in print Chris has written for Little White Lies, Art Quarterly (the magazine of British art-saving charity The Art Fund), The Architects' Journal and The Big Picture, and has guest-edited the London Architecture Diary.
 He was also a regular critic for Art of England magazine before its closure.